 5. A damped linear oscillator, originally at rest in its equilibrium position, is subjected to a forcing function given by

-Practice the material and concepts discussed in Chapter 3.
+This set covers the material discussed in Chapter 3.